 For instance, based on searches about Netflix series, the squad generated new content on the Proximus website, including “New Netflix Series” and “10 Best Netflix Series”.
 In all, they created about 40 new landing pages to provide the most relevant answers to people who reached the site.
 In another example, they found that most people who were looking for Netflix content on YouTube were looking for kids’ content in the same session.
 Based on this insight, the squad was able to alter the marketing strategy to cater to this clear user need.

-With the activity spanning search engine advertising, search engine optimisation, YouTube pre-rolls, banners and dynamic remarketing, DoubleClick acted as the project’s “engine”.
-DoubleClick Campaign Manager was chosen as the ad server and cross-channel reporting tool, enabling the squad to obtain a holistic view of results across all digital channels.
-DoubleClick Bid Manager served as the central buying tool, making it possible to consolidate buying efforts across multiple publishers and achieve optimal frequency capping.
-DoubleClick Search was used as the search management tool, allowing the squad to not only optimise and automate search advertising efficiently, but also leverage search data for search-to-display remarketing.
+With the activity spanning search engine advertising, search engine optimisation, YouTube pre-rolls, banners and dynamic remarketing, Google Marketing Platform1 acted as the project’s “engine”.
+Campaign Manager was chosen as the ad server and cross-channel reporting tool, enabling the squad to obtain a holistic view of results across all digital channels.
+Google Marketing Platform served as the central buying tool, making it possible to consolidate buying efforts across multiple publishers and achieve optimal frequency capping.
+Search Ads 3604 was used as the search management tool, allowing the squad to not only optimise and automate search advertising efficiently, but also leverage search data for search-to-display remarketing.

 The test case went on to play a crucial role in structural change within Proximus.
 The results were used to convince the executive committee to approve important improvements, including the creation of new jobs and design of new processes.
 In effect, the resounding success of the project provided a tangible outcome so that people could have a vision of what transformation would mean to the organisation and its future.